 CRS in Mauritania

-For well over a decade, Catholic Relief Services, along with its local NGO and government partners, has been working to enhance human dignity and alleviate poverty in Mauritania through innovative, participatory and holistic programming.
+Catholic Relief Services, in collaboration with local NGO and government partners, has been working in Mauritania to enhance human dignity and alleviate poverty through innovative, participatory and holistic programming.

 Country News and Stories